carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 >## Activity
 >
 > Consider this image and write a list of terms you would use to annotate it.
 Compare your outputs with your nearest neighbour(s).
 Discuss the differences and how this could effect a model.
 How might you mitigate these differences in annotations?
+>
+> >## Solution
+> > Wedding photographs (donated by Googlers), labeled by a classifier trained on the [Open Images dataset](https://ai.googleblog.com/2018/09/introducing-inclusive-images-competition.html).
+The classifier’s label predictions are recorded below each image.

+> {: .solution}
 {: .challenge}